 Guide to Tariffs, Customs, Duty, and Taxes // How to Easily Import your Product

 By now, you should know that the US has imposed a 10 -25% tariff on around $550 billion of goods exported from China into the United States.
-There is a great deal of uncertainty with the tariffs, but we will let you know how to navigate it the best you can.
+There is a great deal of uncertainty about the tariffs, but we will let you know how to navigate them as best you can.
 Even before the current trade dispute, buyers still had to pay duties and customs fees on a wide range of products shipped into the United States.

-Please note: This section is also written from an American perspective; however, the process of finding out tariffs and duties is relatively similar to most Western countries and the EU.
+Please note: This section is also written from an American perspective; however, the process of determining tariffs and duties is relatively similar to that of most Western countries and the EU.

 Figuring out the HTS Code